drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ## Step 4 - Create the Debug Reaction
 In order to view the results of the Continuous Queries you will deploy an instance of the [Debug Reaction](/solution-developer/components/reactions/#debug-reaction).
 The Debug Reaction provides a simple Web-based UI that lets you see the current result of a Continuous Query as a table, and to view the query results updating dynamically as the source data changes.

-The following YAML file contains the settings necessary to create a Debug Reaction.
+The following YAML is the content of the `hello-world-reaction.yaml` file, which you will use to create the Debug Reaction.

 ```yaml
 apiVersion: v1